JSzitas/categoryEncodings/README.md

 colnames(data_fm)[6:10] <- c( "few_letters",  "many_letters",
                               "some_numbers", "many_numbers",
                               "binary" )
-# it does not matter how many factor variables they are, whether they are encoded as factors
+# it does not matter how many factor variables there are, whether they are encoded as factors
 # and whether you supply a method to encode them by - some simple inference of factors is done
 # based on the number of distinct values in every variable - over a certain threshold
-# a variable is deemed as essentialy a factor, and treated as such for conversion
+# a variable is deemed as essentially a factor, and treated as such for conversion
 # you will be notified of which variables are being converted via a warning

 result <- encode_categories(data_fm)
 print(result)

 ```

 ## Contributing

-If you would like to contribute a pull request, please do contribute\!
+Please do contribute to the projects, all contributions are welcome, as
-All contributions will be considered for acceptance, provided they are
+long as people keep things civil - there is no need for negativity,
-justifiable and the code is reasonable, regardless of anything related
+hatred, and rudeness.
+Also, please do refrain from adding unnecessary
-to the person submitting the pull request.
-Please keep things civil -
+dependencies (*Ex:* pipe) to the package (such pull requests as would
-there is no need for negativity.
-Also, please do refrain from adding
+add an unnecessary dependency will be denied/ suspended until the code
-unnecessary dependencies (*Ex:* pipe) to the package (such pull requests
+can be made dependency free).
+This package wants to be as lightweight as
-as would add an unnecessary dependencies will be denied/ suspended until
+possible - even if this means the code is a bit harder to write and
-the code can be made dependency free).
+maintain.